 Jaw Rotation Exercises

-Jaw rotation exercises are a popular rehabilitation exercises for those suffering from TMJ.
-There are two variations: side-to-side, and back-to-front.
+Jaw rotation exercises are a popular rehabilitation exercise for those suffering from TMJ.
+There are two variations: side-to-side and back-to-front.
 To perform the side-to-side exercises, you’ll need a quarter-inch object to place between your teeth.
-Softly clamp down, then roll your from one side to another, gradually increasing the thickness of the object for more difficulty.
+Softly clamp down, then roll your jaw from one side to another, gradually increasing the thickness of the object for more difficulty.
 Back-to-front exercises are performed in a similar way.
 With a quarter-inch object clamped between your teeth, slowly stretch your jaw forward then back.

 Think of this as not lifting yourself above a bar but lifting your chin to the sky.
 Put your hands behind your back, activate your shoulders by pulling downward, and point your chin high into the air, holding this position for twenty seconds before doing the inverse, pointing your chin as low as possible.

 Try these exercises regularly to relieve TMJ pain.
-It also may be helpful to schedule an appointment with your dentist for a TMJ consultation.
+It also may be helpful to schedule an appointment with a Columbia TMJ dentist for a TMJ consultation.
 Treatments such as mouth splints have also been known to lower pain.